ecoinvent/ecoinvent-topology/docs/index.rst

 * Puerto Rico
 * United States Minor Outlying Islands
 * United States Virgin Islands

-The “global” dataset does not have a KML description.

-The distinction between country and oversea territory follows the guidance in ISO.
-Note that France considers its overseas territories an integral part of France, while the ISO has assigned them country codes.

-Rest of world dataset
-The “rest of world” dataset is a dynamic concept that exists in the situation when both a global dataset and one or more non-global datasets are available for the same activity, time period, and macro-economic scenario.
-The definitions is specific to each activity and depends on what defined geographies are available for the specific activity name.
-It is defined as the difference between the global reference dataset and the datasets with defined geographies.
-The “rest of world” dataset does not have a set KML description.

 .. _`UN macro geographical regions`: http://unstats.un.org/unsd/methods/m49/m49regin.htm